 But what we don't hear much about is the long journey they took.
 You're about to hear the story about a young guy who escaped a country at war.
 Here's Tash.
 NATASHA THIELE, REPORTER: He has a couple of uni degrees, a loving family, a girlfriend and some tall genes.
-Life's pretty sweet for Johnson Maker.
-Johnson comes from Sudan, a country in North Africa.
-JOHNSON MAKER-ADENG: I was just living a happy life, being a kid.
-During the attack his dad was killed.
-JOHNSON: So, yeah, it was a bit hard at that moment.
 Refugees. © UNHCR/H.

 Here are 4 key ideas that can help kids go beyond the latest headlines: 1.
-Syria isn’t just a war on a map.
-For thousands of years, Syria has been a place where human beings lived, laughed, created art, studied, and loved.
-Bordering the Mediterranean Sea, located between Lebanon and Turkey, and a bit bigger than the American state of Pennsylvania, the country of Syria contains several ancient UNESCO World Heritage Sites that used to attract tourists from all over the world.
+Syria’s cultural significance.
+For thousands of years, Syria has been a place where human beings lived, loved — and created art.
+Bordering the Mediterranean Sea, located between Lebanon and Turkey, and a bit bigger than the American state of Pennsylvania, the independent country of Syria was established in late 1945 (after a few decades of French rule, which ended 400 years of Ottoman rule).
 2. 3.
 4.